SalihSalurr/v2n-lte-rerouting/README.md

 ## SimuLTE Crash Fixes

 SimuLTE was not designed for the vehicle churn that Veins produces: vehicles are added and removed continuously, and `MacNodeId` references are scattered across the AMC, schedulers, binder, PHY, and DAS filter.
-The fixes below fall into three waves.
+The fixes below fall into five waves.

 ### Wave 1 — Startup / Null-Pointer Fixes